expandedfronts/revisr/readme.txt

 == Changelog ==
 = 1.7 =
 * Added ability to create a new repository if one does not already exist
-* Added ability to set automatic backups
+* Added ability to create automatic daily or weekly backups
 * Added ability to merge changes
 * Added ability to add tags to commits
+* Fixed bug with backing up the database when a port is used
 * General improvements

 = 1.6.3 =